 Component Description (1) Internal display switch Turns off the display and initiates Sleep if the display is closed while the power is on.
 NOTE: The internal display switch is not visible from the outside of the computer.
-(2) Internal microphones (2) Record sound.
-(3) (3) Webcam Records video and captures photographs.
-Some products allow you - or - - or - to video conference and chat online using streaming video.
-3D camera (select products only) To use a webcam: 3D camera (select products only) Type camera in the taskbar search box, and then select Camera.
-To use the 3D camera: See Using an integrated 3D camera (select products only) on page 23.
-(4) Webcam light On: The webcam is in use.
+(2) Webcam light On: The webcam is in use.
+(3) Webcam - or - 3D camera (select products only) Records video and captures photographs.
+Some products allow you to video conference and chat online using streaming video.
+To use the webcam or 3D camera: Type camera in the taskbar search box, and then select Camera.
+NOTE: A 3D camera captures 3D images and displays them on the computer screen.
+It includes additional hardware (a 3D camera sensor and a 3D laser projector) plus special software.
+To learn more about using a 3D camera, open the Intel RealSense app Welcome to Intel RealSense.
+To access the 3D camera apps, go to the Intel RealSense Technology app.
+(4) Internal microphone Records sound.
 (5) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).